-SW (Finance) I Plc acts as a financing company for Southern Water Services Limited and as such does not have any KPIs as an individual company.
-KPIs are monitored at the group level and are disclosed in the strategic report section of the annual report of Greensands Holdings Limited which may be obtained from the Company Secretary at Southern House, Yeoman Road, Worthing, BN13 3NX.
+SW (Finance) II Limited acts as a financing company for SW (Finance) I PLC and as such does not have any KPIs as an individual company.
+KPIs are monitored at the group level and are disclosed in the consolidated financial statements of Greensands Holdings Limited which may be obtained from the Company Secretary at Southern House, Yeoman Road, Worthing, BN13 3NX.